dwysocki/gracedb-server/docs/admin_docs/source/server_maintenance.rst

 SCCB approval
 -------------
-Once you are ready to move the new features into production, you'll need to get approval from the SCCB.
+Once you are ready to move the new features into production, you'll need to get approval from the SCCB (at least, during observational periods).
 Create a new issue on the `SCCB project page <https://bugs.ligo.org/redmine/projects/sccb>`__.
 The title should be something like "GraceDB server code update (1.0.10), 4 July 2017".
 Note that you should submit these requests by Thursday at the latest if you want to implement the changes during maintenance the next Tuesday.